stuxcd/terraform-aws-eks/README.md

 # AWS EKS Terraform module :ghost:

-Terraform module which creates a simple public EKS cluster and all supporting resources
+Terraform module which creates a simple public EKS cluster and all supporting resources.

 # Usage